-CenterPoint Houston has approximately \$9 million, \$14 million and \$18 million of unrecognized tax benefits that, if recognized, would reduce the effective income tax rate for 2009, 2010 and 2011, respectively.
+CenterPoint Houston had approximately \$14 million and \$18 million of unrecognized tax benefits that, if recognized, would have reduced the effective income tax rate for 2010 and 2011, respectively.
 CenterPoint Houston recognizes interest and penalties as a component of income tax expense.
-CenterPoint Houston recognized approximately \$5 million of income tax benefit, \$8 million of income tax expense and \$12 million of income tax benefit related to interest on uncertain income tax positions during 2009, 2010 and 2011, respectively.
-CenterPoint Houston had approximately \$17 million and \$5 million of interest on uncertain income tax positions accrued at December 31, 2010 and 2011, respectively.
+CenterPoint Houston recognized approximately \$8 million of income tax expense, \$12 million of income tax benefit and \$5 million of income tax benefit related to interest on uncertain income tax positions during 2010, 2011 and 2012, respectively.
+CenterPoint Houston had approximately \$5 million of interest on uncertain income tax positions accrued at December 31, 2011.

 Tax Audits and Settlements.
-CenterPoint Energy's consolidated federal income tax returns have been audited and settled through the 2005 tax year.
-CenterPoint Energy has a tentative closing agreement for tax years 2006 and 2007 with the IRS's Appeals Division pending review by the Joint Committee on Taxation.
-The most significant adjustment proposed by the IRS relates to the disallowance of CenterPoint Energy's 2007 casualty loss deduction totaling \$603 million associated with the damage caused by Hurricane Ike.
-CenterPoint Energy is currently under examination by the IRS for tax years 2008 and 2009 and is at various stages of the examination process.
-CenterPoint Houston has considered the effects of these examinations in its accrual for settled issues and liability for uncertain income tax positions as of December 31, 2011.
+CenterPoint Energy's consolidated federal income tax returns have been audited and settled through the 2009 tax year.
+CenterPoint Energy has filed claims for income tax refunds that are pending review by the IRS for tax years 2002, 2003 and 2004.
+CenterPoint Energy is currently under examination by the IRS for tax years 2010 and 2011 and is at various stages of the examination process.
+CenterPoint Houston has considered the effects of these examinations in its accrual for settled issues and liability for uncertain income tax positions as of December 31, 2012.